Juries Act (Ireland) 1871: Passage

-Legacy
+Subsequent developments

 No order was issued under section 52 of the act, which was required for the act to come into force.
 In 1872, the act was amended by the Juries (Ireland) Act 1872 (35 & 36 Vict. c.
 25), which provided that the administrative parts of the act, including preparing juror lists, making juror books, and delivering them to sheriffs, would come into effect on 30 June 1872.
 The rest of the act, including the actual selection and summoning of jurors under the new system, would begin on the first day of Hilary Term 1873.

 By March 1873, the act faced significant criticism in Parliament, with reports raised by of illiterate and non-English speaking jurors at the Clare Spring Assizes, and concerns about questionable verdicts across multiple counties.
 Lord O'Hagan, who had introduced the act, defended it by arguing these reports were exaggerated and explaining that the law aimed to modernise an outdated jury system by introducing rating-based qualifications instead of property requirements.
 However, he acknowledged potential problems and indicated the government was investigating the act's implementation.

 On 31 March 1873, a select committee was appointed "to inquire and report on the working of the Irish Jury System before and since the passing of the Act 34 & 35 Vic. c.
 65; and, whether any and what amendments in the Law are necessary to secure the due administration of justice."
 The select committee published their first report on 5 May 1873, special report on 16 June 1873 and second report on 7 July 1873.

 In 1873, the act was amended by the Juries (Ireland) Act 1873 (36 & 37 Vict. c.
 27) to address some of these concerns.